Rowdy Tellez Player Props: Brewers vs. Guardians

-On Saturday, Rowdy Tellez (.235 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 4:10 PM ET.
+On Sunday, Rowdy Tellez (.200 slugging percentage in past 10 games, with zero homers) and the Milwaukee Brewers play the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 1:40 PM ET.

-In his previous appearance, he went 1-for-5 with a double against the Guardians.
+He had a hitless showing in his most recent game (0-for-4) against the Guardians.

 Rowdy Tellez Game Info & Props vs. the Guardians